API Designer Reference (API Manager)

 API resources, for example the collection of all customers or a specific customer

 HTTP methods, such as GET, POST, PUT, and DELETE, allowed on each resource

 The representation of the request and response messages for each method, such as

 Select Save from the Project menu to save the file and extinguish the problem indicator.

 From the Project menu, you also select functions for creating a new file and folder, saving all files, importing a single, or multiple zipped RAML, OAS, or OAS specifications.
-You can also use Project > Import to import files having extensions other than .raml, such as user-examples.json.
+You can use Project > Import to import files having the following extensions or mime types:

 Prevent this page from creating additional dialogs overwrites the zip file on subsequent export operations.